skipper-plugins/opentracing/README.md

 https://github.com/golang/go/issues/20481

-In case of the opentracing plugins, the import path conflict will most certainly happen with vendoring because the plugin interface includes types from the github.com/opentracing/opentracing-go library.
+In case of the opentracing plugins, the import path conflict will most certainly happen with vendoring because the interface between the plugin and Skipper includes types from the github.com/opentracing/opentracing-go 3rd party library.